kronihias/mcfx/README.md

 mcfx_gain_delay
 --------------
-set different delay time and gain setting for each channel (good for multispeaker calibration) maximum delay time in seconds is a compile time flag (MAX_DELAYTIME_S)
+set different delay time and gain setting for each channel (good for multispeaker calibration) the GUI allows to paste a list of float gain and delay values from the clipboard with semicolon, comma, newline, tab or space separated. maximum delay time in seconds is a compile time flag (MAX_DELAYTIME_S)

 mcfx_meter